pagetronic/HubD/repository/readme.md

-Repository directory used in maven install
+Repository can be used in maven

 	<repository>
 		<id>page-live-hubd</id>